-To our beloved Sun Valley area visitors and locals; we are seeing success in suppressing the spread of COVID-19.
-With these advancements, we are cautiously inviting you back to join us in Sun Valley.
+To our beloved Sun Valley area visitors and locals; we are cautiously inviting you back to join us in Sun Valley.
 Our business, restaurants, and hotels are more or less open with adapted protocols for operating the safest manner.
 Upon your return, we ask that you practice Mindfulness in the Mountains.
 During your visit, the cities of Sun Valley, Ketchum and Hailey are require the use of a mask in public spaces where social distancing is not possible.
 In addition to this, we’re asking that you wash or sanitize your hands regularly and maintain that 6 feet of physical distance and limit gathering sizes to 10.
 We want to stay open, we want to continue to have experiences that we so cherish and we want to have some semblance of normalcy throughout the current world we’re living in.
 We need your help to make this happen.

 We are currently under the second of four phases of reopening for the state of Idaho.
 Help us stay safe and abide by the current orders enacted by the State.
 With the change of seasons in effect and the risks for increased infections on the rise, we must remember to stay steadfast in our health practices.
 Help us to stay open and protect everyone.
 You are our friends, family, current and future return guests and we care immensely about you.

 Check out this article on the science behind wearing a mask from the University of California San Francisco

 For the latest updates on the status of COVID-19 in the Sun Valley area including Ketchum, Hailey, Bellevue & beyond, please review the following resources from the St. Luke’s Wood River Hospital and the Blaine County Risk Assessment reports.

 State of Idaho & Sun Valley Area Health Mandates & Ordinances